How to Become a 5-Star Airbnb Host

 Of course, your true earning potential depends upon how much you charge for your space, and how often you can rent it out—both of which are ultimately dependent upon how much time and money you can spend on furnishing and maintaining your home.
 (Not to mention the sweat equity you’ll need to contribute toward making your space hotel-worthy.)

 So, the first thing you need to do is decide what your goals are for becoming an Airbnb host, and how much you’re willing to put into it, both effort- and money-wise.
 Keep in mind that if you’re renting out a room in your house, your roles, responsibilities, and expenses will be much different than if you need to obtain, furnish, and perform upkeep on an entire home.

 That being said, whatever niche you want to carve out on Airbnb—whether it’s a single room that shares your bathroom, a private wing with its own entrance, or your entire home while you take off for the weekend—you likely still need to invest something in your space.

-Naomi Slipp has experience running two different Airbnbs: a family cottage in Cape Cod, Mass., that had previously been outfitted as a rental space; and a separate wing in a home she bought in Montgomery, Ala.
+Naomi Slipp has experience running two different Airbnbs: a family cottage in Cape Cod, Massachusetts, that had previously been outfitted as a rental space, and a separate wing in a home she bought in Montgomery, Alabama.